redgeoff/redgeoff-web/content/posts/free-vpn-aws-2022.md

 ### Step 4 — Create an Elastic IP Address

 Overview: when an EC2 instance is stopped and restarted, the Public IP address changes.
-We want the IP address of our VPN Server to remain static so we’ll use an Elastic IP Address.
+We want the IP address of our VPN server to remain static so we’ll use an Elastic IP Address.

 From the E2C Dashboard, select _Elastic IPs_: